Last updated on October 27th, 2018 at 02:59 pm

 6. Stop thinking that successful women are a threat to your success!

-⇒ Repeat after me: The world is gifting me with an abundance of opportunities.
+⇒ Repeat after me: “The world is gifting me with an abundance of opportunities.
 There will be more opportunities than I can ever accept.
-There is enough for all of us.
-Just because she got promoted, does not mean I never will.
+There is enough for all of us.”
+Just because she got the promotion/the job/the guy/the car/the house/the bling–does not mean you never will.

 7. Helping others helps you.

 ⇒ Whenever you walk into work, a networking situation, a conference, or even a girls night, walk in saying to yourself, “Who needs my help today?
 How can I serve others?
 Please show me who needs my comfort and encouragement today.
 Help me focus and listen and respond.
 Stop me from thinking about myself, talking about myself, or getting what I want.
 Today it’s not about me.”